PatrickLeahey/databricks-common-utils/migrate_to_automated_cluster/README.md

 # Migrate to Automated Cluster (Assumes Existing Interactive Cluster Definition)

-This Python script is designed to interact with the Databricks API to update a Databricks job with new settings and configurations.
+This Python script is designed to interact with the Databricks API to update a Databricks Job with new settings and configurations.
 The script performs the following tasks:

-1. **Get Job ID by Name**: Retrieves the job ID associated with a specified job name using the `/api/2.1/jobs/list` endpoint.
+1. **Get Job Settings**: Retrieves the Job settings associated with a specified Job ID using the `/api/2.1/jobs/get` endpoint.

-2. **Get Tasks**: Fetches the existing tasks associated with the identified job using the `/api/2.1/jobs/get` endpoint.

-3. **Update Job Settings**: Modifies the existing job settings, specifically updating the job cluster and related configurations.
+2. **Update Job Settings**: Modifies the existing job settings, specifically updating the job cluster and related configurations.

 ## Requirements